G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

 \begin{Def}[Shift] Let $M$ be a finite $G$-subset of $\U$.
 Then a \emph{shift by $M$} is a $G$-embedding $d^M:\U\hookrightarrow \U$ with image the complement $(\U-M)$ of $M$. \end{Def} The behavior of these shifts along finite $G$-sets is central to the theory of semistability (cf. Section \ref{sec:shifthom}).
-The non-equivariant prototype is the map $d:\N \to \N$ from \cite[Lemma 2.1, (iii)]{Sch08} which sends $i$ to $i+1$.
-Equivariantly, shifts in every isotypical direction contained in $\U$ are needed.
+The non-equivariant prototype is the map $d:\N \to \N$ from \cite[Lem.
+2.1, (iii)]{Sch08} which sends $i$ to $i+1$.
+Equivariantly, shifts in every isotypical direction contained in $\U$ need to be considered.
 Since we prefer to work coordinate-free there is no canonical ``shifting back by one copy of $M$'', leading to the ambiguity in the definition above.
-However, any two shifts by $M$ only differ by precomposition with a unique $G$-automorphism. \begin{Remark} Let $M$ and $N$ be finite $G$-subsets of $\U$, $d^M$ a shift by $M$ and $d^N$ a shift by $N$.
-Then the composition $d^M\circ d^N$ is a shift by $M\sqcup d^M(N)$. \end{Remark}
+However, any two shifts by $M$ only differ by precomposition with a unique $G$-automorphism.

 By iteration one obtains a shift along the whole universe $\U$.
-For this we choose a sequence $\emptyset=M_0\subseteq M_1\subseteq M_2\subseteq \hdots \subseteq M_n \subseteq \hdots \subseteq \U$ of finite $G$-subsets of $\U$ whose union equals $\U$, along with an $(M_n-M_{n-1})$-shift $d^{M_n-M_{n-1}}$ leaving $M_{n-1}$ fixed (for all $n\in \N$).
+For this we choose a sequence $\emptyset=M_0\subseteq M_1 \subseteq \hdots \subseteq \U$ of finite $G$-subsets of $\U$ whose union equals $\U$, along with an $(M_n-M_{n-1})$-shift $d^{M_n-M_{n-1}}$ leaving $M_{n-1}$ fixed (for all $n\in \N$).
 Then the composite $d^{M_n}\defeq d^{M_n-M_{n-1}}\circ d^{M_{n-1}-M_{n-2}}\circ \hdots \circ d^{M_1}$ is a shift by $M_n$.
 Given an $\M_G$-module $A$ we define a new $\M_G$-module $c_{d^{\U}}^*A$ as the colimit of the sequence

 and denote the induced map $A\to c_{d^\U}^*A$ by $d^{\U}$.